My friend called me the other day in a panic.

 - I’ve said this before but focus on the process and not perfection.
 I don’t wait to have these free 2 hours of magical time in my week to clean my closet (that might never happen with two small kids).
 Instead, I tell myself I’ll be happy with any progress I make.
 Even it’s clearing out one drawer or 3 outfits I piece together.
 It’s the progress that counts!
 Not perfection!

 - Keep in mind the end goal.
 You want to minimize what you have in your closet so you love your wardrobe again!
 Think about when you pack for a trip and pre-plan your outfits.
 It takes you less than 2 minutes to get dressed, right?
-That’s the idea here.
+So, that’s the idea here.

 - And last but not least… put on your favorite Pandora station and have at it!